About High Availability and Disaster Recovery in WebLogic Server

 Oracle Clusterware manages the availability of instances of an Oracle RAC database.
 It works to rapidly recover failed instances to keep the primary database available.
 If Oracle Clusterware cannot recover a failed instance, then the broker continues to run automatically with one fewer instance.
 If the last instance of the primary database fails, then the broker provides a way to fail over to a specified standby database.
 If the last instance of the primary database fails, and fast-start failover is enabled, then the broker can continue to provide high availability by automatically failing over to a pre-determined standby database.
 See Introduction to Oracle Clusterware in Oracle Clusterware Administration and Deployment Guide.

 Oracle GoldenGate is a high-performance software application that uses log-based bidirectional data replication for real-time capture, transformation, routing, and delivery of database transactions across heterogeneous systems.
 Oracle GoldenGate allows for databases to be in active-active mode.
 Applications that use Oracle GoldenGate must have tolerance for data loss due to the asynchronous nature of Oracle GoldenGate replication.
-See Introduction to Oracle GoldenGate in Administering Oracle GoldenGate for Windows and UNIX.
+See Oracle GoldenGate Administration Overview in Administering Oracle GoldenGate.

 Application Continuity (AC) is available with the Oracle RAC, Oracle RAC One Node and Oracle Active Data Guard options that masks outages from end users and applications by recovering the in-flight database sessions following recoverable outages.
 Application Continuity enables replay, in a non-disruptive and rapid manner, of a database request when a recoverable error makes the database session unavailable.
 The request can contain transactional and nontransactional calls to the database and calls that are executed locally at the client or middle tier.
 After a successful replay, the application can continue where that database session left off.
-See Ensuring Application Continuity in Oracle Database Development Guide.
+See Ensuring Application Continuity in Real Application Clusters Administration and Deployment Guide.

 These technologies oversee replication and failover while performing load balancing within and across data centers, optimizing resource utilization and streamlining database management practices in a distributed database environment.